mlubinsky/mlubinsky.github.com/tf/README.md

 interpreter_test → The target name, which is likely a test executable defined in a BUILD file.

 Where is the test file located?
-To find the actual test file:

-Check the tflite/ directory
-Since the target is //tflite:interpreter_test, the corresponding BUILD file should be in:
+To find the actual test file check the tflite/ directory Since the target is //tflite:interpreter_test, the corresponding BUILD file should be in:

 LiteRT/tflite/BUILD

 This file will define how interpreter_test is built and which source files it includes.

 ```